you want a wedding film you're going to be in love with

 And when you find the videography team you love, lock them down immediately.
 Videography is booking faster than ever.
 Book your videographer at least 12 months in advance anything less starts to put you in a tricky place.

-Before you go, check out more of our wedding videography advice!
+Why not check out more of our totally unfiltered wedding videography advice?